choria-legacy/marionette-collective/website/reference/plugins/security_ssl.md

   plugin.ssl_client_cert_dir = /etc/mcollective/ssl/clients/
 {% endhighlight %}

-TTL and Message Times are protected by default since 1.3.2, this means older clients will not be able to communicate with servers running this version of the security plugin.
+TTL and Message Times are protected by default 2.0.0, this means older clients will not be able to communicate with servers running this version of the security plugin.
 You can make it warn but not deny older clients: